sigurdga/django-by-errors/doc/index.rst

 Activating the app
 ------------------

-Now, you should enable your new app in the project settings, by appending the name of your app to the ``INSTALLED_APPS`` tuple, near the bottom.
+Now, you should enable your new app in the ``settings.py``, by adding the name of your app to the ``INSTALLED_APPS``, near the bottom of the file.
 The section should look something like::

     INSTALLED_APPS = (